 Serving

-You can also use it as a pasta sauce for self-feeding and Baby Led Weaning (BLW).
 You decide which option works best for you and your baby!

 If you try this Beef and Vegetable Puree, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you! ❤️.
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.